Clemapfel/jluna/docs/manual.md

 > **Julia Hint**: `Meta.parse` takes a string and treats it as a line of code.
 It returns an object of type `Expr`, which can then be `eval`ed and compiled.
 To learn more about expressions, see the [official manual page on metaprogramming](https://docs.julialang.org/en/v1/manual/metaprogramming/).

 Instead, users are encouraged to execute any given piece of Julia code by using a **function**.
-We are able to access a function (once) by using `save_eval("return function_name")`, then use that function over and over, at no performance cost compared to using only Julia:
+We are able to access a function (once) by using `save_eval("return function_name")`, then use that function over and over:

 ```cpp
 /// declare function